 How do I find the best credit card?

-First of all, understanding your own financial situation is crucial to finding the best credit card for you.
+First of all, understanding your own financial situation is crucial to finding the credit card for you.
 In other words, you should consider how you will use your card when comparing the various options available.

 - How much you can afford to repay monthly: basically, will you be able to pay the full balance required each month?
 What if you can’t pay the full amount each month?
 If these questions are bothering you, consider a card with more interest-free days.
 Essentially, this means that you won’t pay interest as long as you repay the balance within a set time frame.
 However, these cards may attract higher interest rates and annual fees.